-Meanwhile, The Dream Weavers’ It’s Almost Tomorrow was knocked off the number 1 spot for the second and final time, and Trinidadian pianist Winifred Atwell scored her second and last number one with her cover of The Poor People of Paris.
-Her fast-paced piano-playing and charming personality had seen her at number 1 during Christmas 1954 with Let’s Have Another Party, and this track was more of the same.
+The Dream Weavers’ It’s Almost Tomorrow was knocked off the number 1 spot for the second and final time by Trinidadian pianist Winifred Atwell, scoring her second and final number 1 with her cover of The Poor People of Paris.
+Her fast-paced piano-playing and charming personality had seen her at number 1 during Christmas 1954 with Let’s Have Another Party, scoring a number three hit in 1955 with Let’s Have a Ding Dong. and then this track, all ploughing the same furrow.
 Why change a winning formula though?

 La goualante du pauvre Jean, as the song was called in France, translates into The Ballad of Poor John in English.
 Marguerite Monnot, one of Edith Piath’s top songwriters, had written the original music, with words by René Rouzaud.
 However, US songwriter Jack Lawrence wrote the English lyrics, and misinterpreted the French title, which is why the two differ so much.
 None of this really matters here though, as Atwell’s cover was instrumental.